Tell Congress to Protect Our Voting Rights

 Every voice matters.
 Every vote counts.
 But without strong protections in place, access to fair voting is at risk for millions across our nation.

-We need lawmakers to reject the SAVE Act and advance the John R. Lewis Voting Rights Advancement Act (JLVRAA), recently reintroduced by Rep. Terri Sewell (D-Ala.).
+We need lawmakers to advance the John R. Lewis Voting Rights Advancement Act (JLVRAA), recently reintroduced by Senators Raphael Warnock (D-GA) and Dick Durbin (D-IL).
 Named after civil rights icon John Lewis, this critical piece of legislation was designed to restore and strengthen protections against voter discrimination that were eroded by the Supreme Court in 2013.

 Why this Matters

-Discriminatory practices — like the proposed SAVE Act — continue to block access to the ballot box for many Americans, particularly in communities of color.
-By restoring key elements of the Voting Rights Act of 1965 and addressing loopholes exploited to undermine fair elections, the John R. Lewis Voting Rights Advancement Act will ensure everyone has an equal opportunity to participate in our democracy instead of blocking American citizens from voting like the SAVE Act would.
+Discriminatory practices continue to block access to the ballot box for many Americans, particularly in communities of color.
+By restoring key elements of the Voting Rights Act of 1965 and addressing loopholes exploited to undermine fair elections, the John R. Lewis Voting Rights Advancement Act will ensure everyone has an equal opportunity to participate in our democracy.

 Here's What the JLVRAA Bill Will Do: